RJWerning/FirstSSIPackage/README.md

 	To share variables, create Project.params
 		SourceDB: String > AdvWrk17
 		SourceServer: String > . (local host, but could Dev, Qa etc)

+### Using Project Parameters in Expressions
+	Project Parameters: Shared area for parameters, packages in a project can use the same parameters.
+Execution of package can change the parameters before execution.

+### Demo: Using Project Parameters in Expressions
+	Open ImportCSV.dtsx > Data Flow tab > click on DB (AdvWrk17) in Connection Manager Now look at object explorer "Properties" - Expressions property > Click on ellipse Opens the Property Expressions Editor > Property - select Initial Catalog.
+	Click on Expression - opens Expression Builder, allows you to select from Project Parameters Drag Project Parameter "SourceDB" to the Expression edit memo > @[$Project::SourceDB] Click on 'Evaluate Expression' to confirm the value Do the same thing for 'ServerName', selecting Project Param "SourceServer"

+** Left off at Creating the Catalog **
+  Watched vid but stopped taking detailed notes, looks like I'll be on the OCR project after R&R.
+  Everything about this feels very familiar, like any normal IDE

+  Integration Services Catalog setup in SqlServer - watch the vid & take notes, need CLR enabled
+	sets up the SSISDB database

+  Deploying (project) to Catalog
+	Deploys the project(s) we created to Sql Server Database, adding it to the Integration Services Catalog In SSMS (SQL Srvr Mgmnt Studio), it now appears in the catalog where it can be executed from